-- 5.8.2.2.
-New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - 5.8.2.3.
-The Title IX Coordinator, investigator(s), or decisionmaker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter. - 5.8.3.
-As to all appeals, the district will: - 5.8.3.1.
-Notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties; - 5.8.3.2.
-Ensure that the decision-maker(s) for the appeal is not the same person as the decision-maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator; - 5.8.3.3.
-Ensure that the decision-maker(s) for the appeal complies with the standards set forth in subsections 5.1.3-5.1.4. - 5.8.3.4.
-Give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome; - 5.8.3.5.
-Issue a written decision describing the result of the appeal and the rationale for the result; and - 5.8.3.6.
-Provide the written decision simultaneously to both parties.
+- 5.7.2.
+Grounds for Appeal.
+Appeals from a determination regarding responsibility, and from the district's dismissal of a formal complaint or any allegations therein, are limited to the following grounds: - 5.7.2.1.
+Procedural irregularity that affected the outcome of the matter; - 5.7.2.2.
+New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - 5.7.2.3.
+The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter. - 5.7.3.
+As to all appeals, the district will: - 5.7.3.1.
+Notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties; - 5.7.3.2.
+Ensure that the decision-maker(s) for the appeal is not the same person as the decision-maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator; - 5.7.3.3.
+Ensure that the decision-maker(s) for the appeal complies with the standards set forth in subsections 5.1.3-5.1.4. - 5.7.3.4.
+Give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome; - 5.7.3.5.
+Issue a written decision describing the result of the appeal and the rationale for the result; and - 5.7.3.6.
+Provide the written decision simultaneously to both parties. - 5.8.

-5.9.
 Informal Resolution.
 The district will not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of formal complaints of sexual harassment consistent with this section.
 Similarly, the district will not require the parties to participate in an informal resolution process under this section and may not offer an informal resolution process unless a formal complaint is filed.
 However, at any time prior to reaching a determination regarding responsibility the district may facilitate an informal resolution process, such as mediation, that does not involve a full investigation and adjudication, provided that the district:

-- 5.9.1.
-Provides to the parties a written notice disclosing: - 5.9.1.1.
-The allegations; - 5.9.1.2.
-The requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations; - 5.9.1.3.
-That at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint; and - 5.9.1.4.
-Any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared; - 5.9.2.
-Obtains the parties' voluntary, written consent to the informal resolution process; and - 5.9.3.
+- 5.8.1.
+Provides to the parties a written notice disclosing: - 5.8.1.1.
+The allegations; - 5.8.1.2.
+The requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations; - 5.8.1.3.
+That at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint; and - 5.8.1.4.
+Any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared; - 5.8.2.
+Obtains the parties' voluntary, written consent to the informal resolution process; and - 5.8.3.
 Does not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student.

-5.10.
+5.9.
 Recordkeeping.